 We have many different species

 Another handsome evening primrose is the Missouri evening primrose, or Ozark sundrops, with its huge yellow flowers.
-The four-winged seed pods, green at first,
+The four-winged seed pods, green at first, turn yellow and may be seen on the ground all winter.

 This low-growing perennial is found in pastures and prairies in the eastern half of Kansas.
 Because of its rather close resemblance to the common petunia, it is often misnamed "wild petunia."
 The solitary purplish flowers are borne in the leaf axil forming a funnel much like that of the petunia.
 They are extremely short-lived, with the corolla falling off within 24 hours.
 Hence this is hardly a flower for the wild flower bouquet.
 Leave it in nature where it belongs.
 The leaves have a very short petiole and are pubescent.